cran-task-views/Psychometrics/Psychometrics.md

     of Rasch models for polytomous (or dichotomous) items and multiple (or single) latent traits.
 Robust standard errors for the pseudo-likelihood estimates are also computed.
--   The `r pkg("irtplay")` package fits unidimensional IRT models to mixture of dichotomous and polytomous models using MML with EM-algorithm.
 -   `r pkg("Rirt")` estimates the 3-parameter-logistic model, generalized partial credit model, and graded response model.
 -   Explicit calculation (not estimation) of Rasch item parameters (dichotomous and polytomous) by means of a pairwise comparison